-The graphical user interface (GUI) related methods are used for displaying dialog boxes with messages, editing form objects and user interface content, getting run-time properties of the application user interface, and running methods.
+The graphical user interface (GUI) related methods are used for displaying dialogs with messages, editing form objects and user interface content, getting run-time properties of the application user interface, and running methods.

-NAME SYNTAX DESCRIPTION Call a method directly <methodname>()</methodname> Call a method from the Methods list by using its name, for example, method1(), method2(). callMethod callMethod(String name) Alternate way to call a method from the Methods list; used internally and in cases of name collisions. useGraphics useGraphics(ModelEntity entity, String name) useGraphics(ModelEntity entity, FormObject graphics) Plots the given entity (Plot Group, Geometry, Mesh, Explicit Selection or Player Animation) in the graphics form object given by the name, name path, or graphics form object in the second argument. useForm useForm(String name) Shows the form with the given name in the current main window.
-Equivalent to the use method of a Form object; see below. closeDialog closeDialog(String name) Closes the form, shown as a dialog box, with the given name. dialog dialog(String name) Shows the form with the given name as a dialog box.
-Equivalent to the dialog method of a Form object; see below.
+NAME SYNTAX DESCRIPTION Call a method directly <methodname>()</methodname> Call a method from the Methods list by using its name, for example, method1(), method2(). callMethod callMethod(String name) Alternate way to call a method from the Methods list; used internally and in cases of name collisions.

+NAME SYNTAX DESCRIPTION useGraphics useGraphics(ModelEntity entity, String name) useGraphics(ModelEntity entity, FormObject graphics) Plots the given entity (Plot Group, Geometry, Mesh, Explicit Selection or Player Animation) in the graphics form object given by the name, name path, or graphics form object in the second argument. openForm openForm(String name) Shows the form with the given name in the current main window.
+In a single window application, the form replaces the current one.
+In an application with subwindows, the form must exist in the main window layout.
+If not, it will not be opened.
+Showing a form that is already open will only activate the form. closeForm closeForm(String name) Closes the form with the given name.
+Closing forms is only possible in applications using subwindows.
+This method is not applicable for single window applications. closeDialog closeDialog(String name) Closes the form, shown as a dialog, with the given name. dialog dialog(String name) Shows the form with the given name as a dialog.
+Equivalent to the dialog method of a Form object; see below. alert alert(String text) Stops execution and displays an alert message with the given text. alert alert(String text, String title) Stops execution and displays an alert message with the given text and title.

-NAME SYNTAX DESCRIPTION alert alert(String text) Stops execution and displays an alert message with the given text. alert alert(String text, String title) Stops execution and displays an alert message with the given text and title. confirm String confirm(String text) Stops execution and displays a confirmation dialog box with the given text.
+NAME SYNTAX DESCRIPTION confirm String confirm(String text) Stops execution and displays a confirmation dialog with the given text.
 It also displays two buttons, "Yes" and "No".
-The method returns "Yes" or "No" depending on what the user clicks. confirm String confirm(String text, String title) Stops execution and displays a confirmation dialog box with the given text and title.
+The method returns "Yes" or "No" depending on what the user clicks. confirm String confirm(String text, String title) Stops execution and displays a confirmation dialog with the given text and title.
 It also displays two buttons, "Yes" and "No".
-The method returns "Yes" or "No" depending on what the user clicks. confirm String confirm(String text, String title, String yes, String no) g Stops execution and displays a confirmation dialog box with the given text and title.
+The method returns "Yes" or "No" depending on what the user clicks. confirm String confirm(String text, String title, String yes, String no) Stops execution and displays a confirmation dialog with the given text and title.
 It also displays two buttons with the given strings as labels.
-The method returns the label of the button that the user clicks. confirm String confirm(String text, String title, String yes, String no, String cancel) 9 Stops execution and displays a confirmation dialog box with the given text and title.
+The method returns the label of the button that the user clicks. confirm String confirm(String text, String title, String yes, String no, String cancel) Stops execution and displays a confirmation dialog with the given text and title.
 It also displays three buttons with the given strings as labels.
-The method returns the label of the button that the user clicks. error error(String message) Stops execution and opens an error dialog box with the given message.
+The method returns the label of the button that the user clicks. error error(String message) Stops execution and opens an error dialog with the given message.